Alam's House

-The Alam's house is a historical house in Isfahan, Iran.
-The owner of the house was one of the Qajar aristocrats.
-The house has a yard, which is surrounded from every side by residential parts.
+The Alam's house is a historic house in Isfahan, Iran.
+The owner of the house was a Qajar aristocrat.

+The house has a central courtyard, surrounded from every side by residential rooms.
 The northern part is distinguished by a columned veranda and has a reception hall.
 There are two rooms on the two sides of the reception hall.
-In this hall, there are stucco and decorations with cut mirrors.
-The hall faces to veranda by seven sash windows and leads to the rooms by khatamkari doors.
+In this hall, there are stucco and ayeneh-kari decorations.
+The hall faces the veranda by seven sash windows and leads to the rooms by khatamkari doors.
 The southern part of the house is a narrow and long dining room, which has painted windows.
-Eastern and western parts have identical plans.
-Both of them have reception halls, which lead to the smaller rooms.
+The eastern and western sides have identical plans.
+Both of them have reception halls, which lead to smaller rooms.
 All parts of the house have been decorated by brickwork, tiles, stucco and gilding.
-The limpid water in the stone howz in the middle of the yard reflects the beauty of the house.
+The courtyard features a stone howz.